 The exception mentioned above was Loreen Willenberg.
 The investigators failed to find a single piece of replication-competent proviral HIV DNA in 1.5 billion of her T-lymphocytes and also failed to cultivate any HIV from 340 million of her CD4 cells in what is called a viral outgrowth assay.
 What they did find was 19 proviral sequences of HIV that were incapable of replication – proof that she had indeed had HIV (she has also had a single detectable viral load of 93 copies/ml in 36 viral load tests over 24 years).

 They also found another patient with a similar viral load history (one detectable viral load of 56 copies/ml in 12 years) in whom they at first failed to find any HIV but eventually found one cell in 1.02 billion that had a single sequence of replication-competent proviral DNA in it.

 Could this help develop an immune therapy?

 This is all very well, but what implication does it have for the rest of us?
-The investigators reference in passing a study, by the same team, of three HIV patients last year on long-term ART, using similar tools.
-It suggests that the same processes – a gradual pruning of HIV in sites favouring replication, so that intact proviral DNA becomes, over time, more likely to be located in parts of the genome that don’t activate – are found in people on long-term ART, if to a lesser degree.
+The investigators reference in passing a study, by the same team, of three HIV patients last year on long-term ART.
+By using similar DNA-locating tools, they found that the same processes – a gradual pruning of HIV in sites favouring replication, so that intact proviral DNA becomes, over time, more likely to be located in parts of the genome that don’t activate – are found in people on long-term ART, if to a lesser degree.